-On December 20, Kharkiv joined national campaign to commemorate the 5th anniversary of Donetsk Airport’s heroic defense.
+On December 20, Kharkiv joined a national campaign to commemorate the 5th anniversary of Donetsk Airport’s heroic defense.

 More than 60 musicians of the joined military orchestra of the Ivan Kozhedub National Air Force University, Kharkiv National Academy of the National Guard of Ukraine, Yaroslav Mudryi National Law University performed three musical works by Ukrainian and European authors dedicated to freedom fighters.